Jeshibu/Playnite-wiki/Known-Issues.md

 See [separate sections](https://github.com/JosefNemec/Playnite/wiki#3rd-party-libraries) related to each library.

+### Play time won't sync

+Play time sync is currently supported only for [some libraries](https://github.com/JosefNemec/Playnite/wiki/Feature-table-based-on-library-provider).
+Playnite also syncs time only for games that have no time recorded yet (when it's set to 0), otherwise it uses its own internal system to track it.
+If you want to always force sync from remote account, then enable `Prioritize play time for supported libraries` option in general settings.

+Also, play time sync only works when import of uninstalled games is enabled and account is connected properly.

 ### Can't drag and drop .pext and .pthm files into Playnite

 If you are running Playnite with elevated user rights (as Administrator), then you can't drop files into it from non-elevated source.
 This is a Windows security feature.
 The solution is to not run Playnite as admin or run the source of drag operation as admin.